Aliases for KCNC3 Gene

 KCNC3 (Potassium Voltage-Gated Channel Subfamily C Member 3) is a Protein Coding gene.
-Diseases associated with KCNC3 include Spinocerebellar Ataxia 13 and Spinocerebellar Ataxia Type13.
-Among its related pathways are Potassium Channels and Transmission across Chemical Synapses.
-GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
+Diseases associated with KCNC3 include Spinocerebellar Ataxia 13 and Cerebral Palsy, Ataxic, Autosomal Recessive.
+Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNC1.

 UniProtKB/Swiss-Prot for KCNC3 Gene